garden-io/garden/docs/guides/deprecations.md

 The `resources.sync` config field in the `kubernetes` provider has no effect in Garden 0.13 and 0.14., Please remove it from your `kubernetes` provider configuration.

 The `resources.sync` config field in the `kubernetes` provider was only used for the `cluster-docker` build mode, which was removed in Garden 0.13.",

+# Unsupported commands

+<h2 id="kubernetesplugincleanupclusterregistrycommand"><code>cleanup-cluster-registry</code></h2>

+The `cleanup-cluster-registry` comamnd in the `kubernetes` and `local-kubernetes` plugins is not supported in Garden 0.14.
+This command no longer has any effect as of version 0.13!
+Please remove this from any pipelines running it.